UW Milwaukee Panther Arena - Milwaukee Wave

-The Wave are embarking on their sixth major indoor league, but continue to be a popular entity within the sports community of Milwaukee with an educational outreach program that has reached 70 schools, popular kids club packages, and is a child friendly destination.
+The Wave has played in six major indoor soccer leagues, but continue to be a popular entity within the sports community of Milwaukee with an educational outreach program that has reached 70 schools, popular kids club packages, and being a child-friendly destination.
 The team and the arena make for a perfect setting for spending an afternoon or evening watching indoor soccer.

 There is a nice selection of menu options at the arena, with many of them including a type of sausage sandwich, but then again this is Milwaukee, so what do you expect?
 The hot dog, bratwurst, and Italian sausage sandwiches are well worth the price of between $4.50-$5.
 They are fresh, tasty, and come with the option of grilled peppers and sausages.
 There are more exotic sausage varieties that include apple and gouda and chipotle cheddar that are priced at $7.